"This is for my people, my culture, and our history."

 "People can feel me," he told Trevor Noah.
 "I'm Latino; I'm Puerto Rican...
 This is my music.
 This is my culture.
 If you don't like it, don't listen to me."

 That confidence didn't come from arrogance.
 It came from the Type 7's fundamental orientation toward authenticity.
-They can't sustain anything that feels fake—the psychological cost is too high.
+They can't sustain anything that feels fake.
+The psychological cost is too high.

 Bad Bunny's Personality Quirks and Mindset

-What makes someone pursue global music domination AND professional wrestling AND film acting AND fashion revolution?
-Here's what's actually happening in Bad Bunny's head.
+What makes someone pursue global music domination AND professional wrestling AND film acting AND fashion revolution AND late-night TV hosting?

 The Impossibility of Boredom